Vietnam Photography: Hanoi Craft Villages

 Hanoi Craft Villages

-Several villages in northern Vietnam have upheld a centuries-old tradition of handcrafting bamboo underwater traps for about 200 years.
-It takes around an hour to make one trap, and they're sold for $1 each.
-These traps come in various designs tailored to catch different sea creatures, such as fish, crabs or eals.
-However, as fishing methods evolved, single-fish traps were replaced by fishing rods and nets.
-Nowadays, these traps are mostly used as decoration or furniture.
-The village of Thu Sy has become a living museum preserving this disappearing craft.
+Several villages in northern Vietnam have preserved the centuries-old tradition of handcrafting bamboo underwater traps for over 200 years.
+Each trap takes about an hour to make and is sold for roughly $1.
+These traps come in various designs, specifically tailored to catch different aquatic creatures such as fish, crabs, or eels.
+However, as fishing methods evolved, single-fish traps were replaced by modern fishing rods and nets.
+Today, these traditional traps are no longer widely used for fishing and have instead found a place as decorative items or unique furniture pieces.

 Read our other articles about Vietnam